tillmzw/cos/content/posts/29-The-Dinner.md

 The party uses Benjamin to get to the skull of the dragon Argynvost.
 Its hidden in the cellar of the castle in a room full of bones.
 They start planning a heist to get it out of the castle involving Yaroslavs almost supernatural abilities and Thaddeus' potions.

-They also make Benjamin drink holy water.
+They also make Benjamin drink holy water to end his suffering.
 It doesn't kill him however.